riverans/activitystreams/README.md

 	created: {unix timestamp
 	updated: {unix timestamp}

-The reason why we add an type to that node so that we can return the label for the node.
+Nodes contain a 'type' property so that we can return the label for the node.